 The Division of Neonatology’s mission is to improve the neonatal outcome of pregnancy by providing the region’s best evidence-based neonatal clinical care, educating the next generation of neonatal caregivers and advancing neonatal scholarship.

 Current divisional bench lab research programs are focused on developmental neurobiology, including biomarkers for brain injury in a model of perinatal asphyxia; novel fetal and neonatal neuroimaging techniques; and the effect of extremely preterm birth on the developing cerebellum.
-Current clinical research programs are focused on the neuroprotective effects of erythropoietin (EPO) on the developing brain (with a large multicenter clinical trial currently underway); biomedical informatics (bringing the bench to the bedside); medical education (using newborn infant simulators); Global neonatal health; epidemiology of birth defects; neonatal/perinatal ethics.
+Current clinical research programs are focused on the neuroprotective effects of erythropoietin (EPO) on the developing brain (with a large multicenter clinical trial currently underway); biomedical informatics (bringing the bench to the bedside); medical education (using newborn infant simulators); global neonatal health; epidemiology of birth defects; and neonatal/perinatal ethics.
+The Neonatology division are leaders in studies of neuroprotection of at-risk neonates, specifically extremely preterm infants and those with hypoxic ischemic encephalopathy.
+We are the primary site for the PENUT trial and ongoing trials of neuroprotection for hypoxic ischemic encephalopathy.